fausecteam/ctf-gameserver-ansible/README.md

 How To Use
 ----------
 ### Installation
-Either install the role through [Ansible Galaxy](http://docs.ansible.com/ansible/latest/reference_appendices/galaxy.html) by running `ansible-galaxy install fausecteam.ctf-gameserver-ansible` or add this repository to your playbook's repository as a Git submodule.
-For the latter, e.g. put the submodule at the Ansible top level and add the following to your "ansible.cfg":
+Either install the role through [Ansible Galaxy](http://docs.ansible.com/ansible/latest/reference_appendices/galaxy.html) by running `ansible-galaxy collection install fausecteam.ctf_gameserver_ansible` or add this repository to your playbook's repository as a Git submodule.

+For the latter, e.g. place the submodule at "ansible\_collections/fausecteam/ctf\_gameserver\_ansible" and add the following to your "ansible.cfg":

     [defaults]
-    roles_path = ctf-gameserver-ansible
+    collections_paths = .:~/.ansible/collections:/usr/share/ansible/collections

 ### Ordering
 When using the roles in your own playbook, ordering is crucial.
 This is regardless of whether the components should run on individual hosts or a shared one.